How do I play with my newborn?

 I know what you’re thinking: “I already have to feed, get my baby to sleep, change diapers, wash bottles and/or pump parts, keep the house somewhat picked up, possibly care for siblings/pets and try to take care of myself too, AND I need to play with my newborn??
 Don’t they just eat, sleep and poop?!

 Playing with your newborn doesn’t have to be complicated!
-In fact, newborn wake windows are SO short that you may only have a few minutes (5-10 minutes tops on a good day) to play with your little one!
+In fact, newborn wake windows are SO short that you may only have a few minutes (sometimes just 5-10 minutes tops) to play with your little one!
 And this can be a good thing as you ease into play.
 The infant stage is such an important time in a child’s early brain development.
 So many new connections within the brain are forming EVERY SECOND!
 In fact, a young child’s brain is nearly twice as active as an adult’s brain (1).
 Play not only is a bonding opportunity for you and your new baby, but also helps your baby to learn about the world and how things work.

 How do newborns “play”?